henrik/thepugautomatic.com-eleventy/src/site/posts/2025-07-11-synchronise-variant-inventory-quantity-with-shopify-flow.md

 In Shopify, each variant has its own separate inventory count.
 But you might want them to share the same count – if you run out of pendants, you run out of pendants.

-The following is a way to do it using Shopify Flow, on the Shopify Basic plan with no paid add-ons.
+The following is a way to do it using Shopify Flow, on the Shopify Basic plan with no paid apps.
 It assumes you have a single inventory location.

 ![Screen recording](/images/content/2025-07-12/pendant.gif)
 *Updating inventory on one variant, reloading after several seconds, seeing a new inventory on another.*

-(If there's a better/simpler way of doing it without pricy plans or add-ons, let me know!
+(If there's a better/simpler way of doing it without pricy plans or apps, let me know!
 It's a big ecosystem and I'm a new arrival.)

 ## Shopify Flow